We answer commonly asked questions about COVID-19 and smoking.

 Q. Are people who smoke more likely to have severe complications if they do get COVID-19?

-There is growing evidence to suggest that people who smoke are likely to be more severely impacted by COVID-19, because smoking damages the lungs so that they don’t work as well.
+There is growing evidence to suggest that people who smoke are likely to be more severely impacted by COVID-19.
+This may be because smoking damages the lungs so that they don’t work as well.
 For example, lungs naturally produce mucus, but people who smoke have more and thicker mucus that is hard to clean out of the lungs.
 This mucus clogs the lungs and is prone to becoming infected.
 Smoking also affects the immune system, making it harder to fight infection.

 Q. What if I previously smoked?
 Am I still at more risk of COVID-19?

-It’s not currently known if people who have previously smoked have a higher risk of getting COVID-19 compared to people who have never smoked.
+It’s not currently known if people who have previously smoked have a higher risk of COVID-19 and more severe complications compared to people who have never smoked.
 People who smoke are at increased risk of lung infections in general, but the lungs do heal relatively rapidly when people stop smoking.
-It’s not yet known how long is long enough to reduce the risk to the same as someone who has never smoked.

 If you previously smoked and are now quit, it’s likely you’ll have a lower risk of severe complications (if you were infected with the virus) than you would have if you were still smoking.